Property tycoon Ong Beng Seng charged with abetting public servant to obtain valuable things, obstructing justice

 - A business class flight from Doha to Singapore worth S$5,700, through Singapore GP.

-Iswaran allegedly knew that Ong was concerned in a business transacted, namely the performance of a facilitation agreement for the Singapore Grand Prix 2022 to 2028 between Singapore GP and the Singapore Tourism Board (STB),
+Iswaran allegedly knew that Ong was concerned in a business transaction, namely the performance of a facilitation agreement for the Singapore Grand Prix from 2022 to 2028 between Singapore GP and the Singapore Tourism Board (STB).

 This agreement was connected to Iswaran's official functions as minister and chairman of the F1 Steering Committee, the charge sheet added.